gybber-dev/cronex-academy/posts/blockchain/en.md

 ### Ethereum

-In 2013, Vitalik Buterin, a programmer and one of the founders of the "Bitcoin Magazine," articulated the idea that Bitcoin needed a scripting language to facilitate the creation of decentralized applications.
-Since his proposal did not garner support from the community, Vitalik decided to develop his own distributed computational platform based on blockchain technology.
-This led to the birth of Ethereum, which introduced the concept of smart contracts.
+In the year 2013, a visionary programmer and co-founder of "Bitcoin Magazine," Vitalik Buterin, introduced a groundbreaking idea to augment Bitcoin with a scripting language, envisioning a realm of decentralized applications.
+Despite encountering limited enthusiasm within the community for this proposal, Vitalik's determination led him to forge a new path – the creation of an innovative distributed computing platform, fundamentally grounded in blockchain principles.
+This marked the genesis of Ethereum, an avant-garde platform that introduced the world to the paradigm-shifting concept of smart contracts.

-Smart contracts in Ethereum are programs or scripts that run on the blockchain.
-They enable automatic transactions based on specific conditions being met.
-Smart contracts are written in specialized programming languages, compiled into bytecode, and then executed on a decentralized Turing-complete virtual machine known as the Ethereum Virtual Machine (EVM).
+At the core of the Ethereum ecosystem, smart contracts manifest as intricate pieces of code, serving as the building blocks for executing operations on the blockchain.
+These contracts enable automated transactions triggered by predefined conditions, ushering in a new era of efficiency and transparency.
+Ingeniously crafted using specialized programming languages, these contracts are transformed into bytecode and subsequently executed on the Ethereum Virtual Machine (EVM) – a decentralized and Turing-complete virtual playground.

-Developers can also create and deploy decentralized applications (DApps) on the Ethereum platform.
-These applications operate within the blockchain ecosystem, and there are already numerous DApps available, including social networks, gaming applications, and financial exchanges.
+Going beyond the realm of smart contracts, Ethereum presents an expansive playground for developers to innovate by creating and launching decentralized applications, affectionately known as DApps.
+This vibrant ecosystem has seen the emergence of an eclectic array of DApps spanning social networks, gaming hubs, financial platforms, and beyond.

-The cryptocurrency associated with Ethereum is called Ether (ETH).
-It can be transferred between accounts and is utilized to pay for fees associated with utilizing computational resources for executing smart contracts.
+The native currency powering Ethereum's pulse is Ether (ETH).
+Acting as both a conduit for value transfer between accounts and a means to cover transaction fees, Ether is a dynamic force that fuels the execution of smart contracts, harnessing the computational prowess of the Ethereum network to bring decentralized visions to life.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwNzYwOTcwOCwtNjI2MTMxOTA1LDQ5Nz
+eyJoaXN0b3J5IjpbMTUwOTA0MDc0MywtNjI2MTMxOTA1LDQ5Nz
 gxODgxMCw3MzA5OTgxMTZdfQ==
 -->